yugecin/samp-mapedit/readme.txt

 -------
 client: the client
 client-loader-cleo: the cleo plugin and script that loads the client
-client-mpack: the missionpack to load the editor without the backing server
 server-plugin: the plugin for the backing SA:MP server
 shared: code shared between client and server